 Observing Body Language and Energy

 Start by observing the candidate's body language and overall energy level during your interactions.
 Are they animated and enthusiastic, or more reserved and calm?
 Do they make frequent eye contact and use expressive hand gestures, or do they tend to be more subdued?
-These nonverbal cues can offer clues about their personality type.
-For example, individuals with an "Extraverted" preference on the Myers-Briggs scale often exhibit more open, outgoing body language.
+These nonverbal cues can offer clues regarding their personality type.
+For example, individuals with an "Extroverted" preference on the Myers-Briggs scale often exhibit more open, outgoing body language.

 Listening to Communication Style